-That’s me on the left, with the Manchester United goalie top and unfortunate bowl haircut.
+That’s me on the left by the way, with the Manchester United goalie top and unfortunate bowl haircut.

 Costumes were limited, so when we killed off Duncan in the first few minutes…